Version posted: 2/22/21

 Special Education, EL, and School Counseling services are provided.

-Students who choose the Remote Learning Program while our district transitions to the Family 3/2 Instructional Model will continue to receive special education services in the same manner they have since the start of school.
+Students who choose the Remote Learning Program while our district transitions in-person learning will continue to receive special education services in the same manner they have since the start of school.
 Each student's Individualized Education Program (IEP) team will determine whether services will be provided remotely, in person, or a combination of the two in order to ensure that every student's IEP is fully implemented.

 Based on the amount of interest, ongoing collaboration with staff and feedback, portions of the Remote Learning Program may evolve in the weeks to come to best serve our students.